PLATINUM2023

 Rescue and Adoption

-HRS rescues rabbits in partnership with animal shelters and humane societies.
-We provide lifesaving surgeries and vet care, spay and neuter, and adopt them into permanent indoor homes.
+House Rabbit Society rescues rabbits in partnership with animal shelters and humane societies.
+Using our rabbits-only shelter and foster homes, we provide care, lifesaving veterinary support, spay and neuter, and adoption into life-long indoor homes.

 Population(s) Served